Michał Pazdan

-Michał Pazdan ([ˈmixaw ˈpazdan], born 21 September 1987) is a Polish professional footballer who plays as a centre-back for Jagiellonia Białystok.
+Michał Pazdan ([ˈmixaw ˈpazdan], born 21 September 1987) is a Polish professional footballer who plays as a centre-back for and captains I liga club Wieczysta Kraków.

 Club career

 Pazdan began his football career at Hutnik Kraków.
-He gradually made his way up the ranks and became part of the main team in the 2003–04 season.
+He gradually made his way up the ranks and became part of the first team squad in the 2003–04 season.

-In 2007, he joined Górnik Zabrze.
-He debuted in the Ekstraklasa on 14 September 2007 with Jagiellonia Białystok against Polonia Bytom.
-During that season he appeared 19 times for the club, 17 of those as a starter, and helped his team finish in 8th place that season.
+In 2007, Pazdan joined Górnik Zabrze and made his Ekstraklasa debut on 14 September 2007 with Jagiellonia Białystok against Polonia Bytom.
+During that season, he made 19 appearances for the club, 17 of those as a starter, with the team finishing in eighth place.

 On 24 June 2015, Pazdan joined Legia Warsaw.

-On 29 January 2019, Pazdan signed two-year deal with Ankaragücü.
+He later signed a two-year contract with Ankaragücü on 29 January 2019.

 International career

-Pazdan has earned 35 caps for the Poland national team.
-He made his debut on 15 December 2007 in a 1–0 friendly win against Bosnia and Herzegovina.
+Pazdan earned 35 caps for the Poland national team, making his debut on 15 December 2007 in a 1–0 friendly victory against Bosnia and Herzegovina.
+He was later included in the Polish squad for UEFA Euro 2008 but did not play in the tournament.

-Poland manager, Leo Beenhakker, called him up to participate in the 23-man squad at Euro 2008, however, along with Łukasz Garguła, he was the only player not to have played a single minute.

-As of late, Pazdan has only been called up as a reserve for any players that may get injured, he was, however, called up on 21 November 2008 for friendly matches in Antalya, Turkey.

 During Euro 2016, Pazdan became a national hero after the game against World Champions, Germany, where he was pronounced as Man of the match and led the team to a draw, which helped Poland to qualify for the knockout stages of the tournament for the first time in history.
 His performances also led to reported interest from Premier League clubs.
-Poland then beat Switzerland on penalties to qualify for the quarter finals; however, Pazdan and the Polish defence conceded their first goal of the tournament to Xherdan Shaqiri.
+Poland beat Switzerland on penalties to qualify for the quarter-finals, but the defenders conceded their first goal of the tournament to Xherdan Shaqiri.

-In May 2018 he was named in Poland's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
+In June 2018, he was named in Poland's squad for the 2018 FIFA World Cup in Russia.